 Institute of Chartered Accountants, Ghana (ICAG) was established by an Act of Parliament, Chartered Accountants Act 1963, (Act 170).
-On the passage of Institute of Chartered Accountants, Ghana, Act, 2020 (Act 1058) on 29th December 2020, Act 170 was repealed.
+On the passage of the Institute of Chartered Accountants, Ghana, Act, 2020 (Act 1058) on 29th December 2020, Act 170 was repealed.
 The object of the Institute is to promote the study of accountancy; to regulate the accountancy profession and practice and to provide for related matters.
-Section 127 (5)b of the Companies Act, 2019 (Act 992), also requires companies to prepare their financial statements in compliance with International Financial Reporting Standards adopted by the Institute of Chartered Accountants, Ghana, or any other standards approved or adopted by the Institute.
-ICAG therefore has the regulatory mandate to approve, adopt, and promote the implementation of standards and its members are the only persons recognized under the Companies Act, 2019 (Act 992) to audit company accounts.
+It has the regulatory mandate to approve, adopt and promote the implementation of standards and its members are the only persons recognised under the Companies Act, 2019 (Act 992), for the purpose of audit of company accounts.
 It is governed by an eleven-member Council.
+Section 127 (5) b of the Companies Act, 2019 (Act 992), also requires companies to prepare their financial statements in compliance with International Financial Reporting Standards adopted by Institute of Chartered Accountants, Ghana or any other standards approved or adopted by the Institute.